coretrix/hitrix/README.md

 	s, deferFunc := hitrix.New(
 		"app-name", "your secret",
 	).RegisterDIService(
-		hitrix.ServiceProviderErrorLogger(), //register redis error logger
+		registry.ServiceProviderErrorLogger(), //register redis error logger
-		hitrix.ServiceProviderConfigDirectory("../config"), //register config service.
-As param you should point to the folder of your config file hitrix.ServiceDefinitionOrmRegistry(entity.Init), //register our ORM and pass function where we set some configurations hitrix.ServiceDefinitionOrmEngine(), //register our ORM engine for background processes hitrix.ServiceDefinitionOrmEngineForContext(), //register our ORM engine per context used in foreground processes hitrix.ServiceProviderJWT(), //register JWT DI service
+		registry.ServiceProviderConfigDirectory("../config"), //register config service.
+As param you should point to the folder of your config file registry.ServiceDefinitionOrmRegistry(entity.Init), //register our ORM and pass function where we set some configurations registry.ServiceDefinitionOrmEngine(), //register our ORM engine for background processes registry.ServiceDefinitionOrmEngineForContext(), //register our ORM engine per context used in foreground processes registry.ServiceProviderJWT(), //register JWT DI service
-		hitrix.ServiceProviderPassword(), //register pasword DI service
+		registry.ServiceProviderPassword(), //register pasword DI service
 	).
     RegisterDevPanel(&entity.AdminUserEntity{}, middleware.Router, nil). //register our dev-panel and pass the entity where we save admin users, the router and the third param is used for the redis stream pool if its used
     Build()